Elopement vs. Wedding: What’s the Difference?

 Planning ahead

 Both traditional weddings and elopement ceremonies call for some same basic planning ahead.
 Both ceremonies require an officiant to marry you, and a legally binding marriage license.
-We have some resources about getting a marriage license on our blog, but you can call up the local county clerk for more details specific to your location.
+To confirm the requirements for acquiring a marriage license, you can call up the local county clerk for more details specific to your location.

 Most elopements take a few weeks to a few months to plan but can be even faster than that.
 Most traditional weddings are going to need at least a few months to plan, if not a year or more.